-Do not carry or store the outboard motor in any position shown below.
+Do not carry or store outboard motor in any of positions described below.

 Otherwise, engine oil or cooling water may enter the cylinder cause engine problems.
 Property damage could result from leaking oil out.

-If the outboard motor must be laid down, be sure to drain the remaining fuel in the fuel line and carburetor (see page 65).
-When laying down the outboard motor, place front-side, starboard-side, or portside down on a cushion or any softer surface shown below.
+If the outboard motor must be laid down, be sure to drain the remaining fuel in the fuel line and carburetor (see page 80).
+When lay down the outboard motor, place port-side down on a cushion or any softer surface shown below. • Elevate power unit 2 inches to 4 inches if traveling to avoid oil spillage.